kalandhar26/interviewprograms/MyProjects/DeploymentProcess.md

 ## 1. Code Development and Version Control

-- Developers wrote code for microservices using Java 17 and Spring Boot.
+- As **Developers** wrote code for microservices using Java 17 and Spring Boot.
 - Code was pushed to a Git repository on the main branch for ongoing development or a release branch for production.
-- Pull Requests (PRs) were used to review and merge code, ensuring quality through peer reviews.
+- **Pull Requests** (PRs) were used to review and merge code, ensuring quality through peer reviews.

 ## 2. CI/CD Pipeline with Jenkins

 ### Trigger

-- A commit or merge to the main branch triggered the Jenkins pipeline.
+- A **commit or merge** to the main branch triggered the **Jenkins pipeline**.
-- Jenkins was configured with webhooks to detect changes in the Git repository, initiating the pipeline automatically.
+- Jenkins was configured with **webhooks** to detect changes in the Git repository, initiating the pipeline automatically.

 ### Build and Test

-- Jenkins executed mvn clean package to **compile the code and generate a JAR** file using Maven.
+- Jenkins executed **mvn clean package** to **compile the code and generate a JAR** file using Maven.
-- Unit tests, written with JUnit, were run to validate functionality (e.g., mvn test).
+- **Unit tests**, written with JUnit, were run to validate functionality (e.g., mvn test).
-- Code quality checks were performed using SonarQube, analyzing metrics like code coverage and technical debt.
+- **Code quality** checks were performed using SonarQube, analyzing metrics like code coverage and technical debt.
 - If any test or quality check failed, the pipeline halted, and developers were notified via email or Slack.

 ### Docker Image Creation

-- Upon successful tests, Jenkins built a Docker image for each microservice using a multi-stage Dockerfile.
+- Upon successful tests, Jenkins built a **Docker image** for each microservice using a **Multi-stage Dockerfile**.
-- The image was tagged with a version or latest for development.
+- The image was **Tagged** with a version or latest for development.
-- Images were pushed to Amazon Elastic Container Registry (ECR) using AWS credentials for secure storage.
+- **Images** were pushed to **Amazon Elastic Container Registry** (ECR) using AWS credentials for secure storage.

 ### Dockerization

-- Each microservice had its own Dockerfile for consistent environments across dev, staging, and production.
+- Each microservice had its **Own Dockerfile** for consistent environments across dev, staging, and production.
-- We used multi-stage builds to optimize image size, starting with a build stage and copying only the JAR to the runtime stage.
+- We used **Multi-stage builds** to **optimize image size**, starting with a build stage and copying only the JAR to the runtime stage.
-- The build stage compiled the code and generated the JAR, while the runtime stage used a slim base image for deployment.
+- The build stage **compiled the code and generated the JAR**, while the runtime stage used a **slim base image** for deployment.
-- Images were tested locally using docker run to verify functionality before pushing to ECR.
+- Images were tested **locally** using docker run to verify functionality before pushing to ECR.

 ### Kubernetes Deployment on AWS EKS

 #### **Orchestration:**

-- Kubernetes on EKS pulls the image from ECR and deploys it into pods, which run the microservice.
+- Kubernetes on **EKS pulls the image from ECR and deploys it into pods**, which run the microservice.
-- EKS provided a scalable, managed environment for running Kubernetes workloads.
+- EKS provided a **scalable, managed environment** for running **Kubernetes workloads.**

 ## 📦 Deployment Artifacts

 ### 🔹 Helm Charts (Like "Templates" for Kubernetes Deployments)

-- Instead of writing the same Kubernetes YAML files repeatedly, we used Helm charts, which are like predefined templates for our deployments.
+- Instead of writing the same Kubernetes YAML files repeatedly, we used **Helm charts**, which are like predefined templates for our deployments.

 #### Why Helm?

-- Reusable Configurations: Each microservice (e.g., order-service, payment-service) had its own Helm chart.
+- **Reusable Configurations:** Each microservice (e.g., order-service, payment-service) had its own Helm chart.
-- Different Environments (Dev/QA/Prod): We could tweak settings (like CPU/memory) per environment using values.yaml.
+- **Different Environments (Dev/QA/Prod):** We could tweak settings (like CPU/memory) per environment using * *values.yaml.**
-- Version Control: Helm allowed us to track changes and roll back if something went wrong.
+- **Version Control:** Helm allowed us to track changes and roll back if something went wrong.

 #### When We Used Raw kubectl (Without Helm)